STATUS: Regular, Full-Time

 SALARY RANGE: $52,921.96 - $64,957.36 ($71,453.10 including longevity pay)

 UNION AFFILIATION: P.O.A.M.
 (Corrections)

-The Corrections Division's operating philosophy is Strategic Inmate Management (SIM).
-Correction Officers fulfill their role, complete their duties, and perform assigned tasks according to the elements, principles and behavioral requirements of Inmate Behavior Management and Direct Supervision.
+The Corrections Division operating philosophy is Strategic Inmate Management (SIM).
+Corrections Officers fulfill their role, complete their duties, and perform assigned tasks according to the elements, principles, and behavioral requirements of Strategic Inmate Management.

 EXAMPLES OF DUTIES